imandr/pyweb/README.rst

 	# hello_world.py

-	from webpie import WebPieApp, WebPieHandler
+	from webpie import WPApp, WPHandler

-	class MyHandler(WebPieHandler):                     # 1
+	class MyHandler(WPHandler):                         # 1

 	    def hello(self, request, relpath):              # 2
 	        return "Hello, World!\n"                    # 3

-	application = WebPieApp(MyHandler)                  # 4
+	application = WPApp(MyHandler)                      # 4

-What did we just write ?
 Let's go over the code line by line.

 1. We created class MyHandler, which will handle HTTP requests.
-It has to be a subclass of WebPieHandler class.
+In order to work with WebPie, it has to be a subclass of WPHandler class.
-2. We defined one web method "hello".
+2. We defined one web method "hello", which will be called when a URL like http://host.org/hello is requested.
-3. It will always return text "Hello, World!"
+3. It will always return text "Hello, World!".
-4. Finally, we created a WSGI application as an instance of WebPieApp class, passing it the MyHandler class as an argument.
+4. Finally, we created a WSGI application as an instance of WPApp class, passing it the MyHandler class as an argument.

 Now we can plug our application into any WSGI framework such as uWSGI or Apache httpd, e.g.:

 .. code-block:: bash

-	uwsgi --http :8080 --wsgi-file hello_world.py
+	$ uwsgi --http :8080 --wsgi-file hello_world.py

 and try it: